 Do you do business like a woman or a man?

 Did you know there are two distinct styles of doing business — a man’s way and a woman’s way?
 Neither is wrong or right.
-But this information could make a huge difference when writing a business email, starting a new project or even making a pitch.
+But this information could make a huge difference when writing a business email, starting a new project, or even making a pitch.
+This article is all about this question, how do you do business in today’s world?

 Here’s the Nitty Gritty on business: